-Vaccinia virus was used for smallpox vaccination, but with eradication of smallpox routine vaccination is now longer performed.
-Recent interest in vaccinia has focused on its possible usage as a vector for immunization against other viruses, with a focus on developing less virulent strains than those used for vaccination against smallpox as vectors.
+Vaccinia virus is known for its use in smallpox vaccination, but following the eradication of smallpox, routine vaccination is no-longer performed.
+Recent interest in Vaccinia has centred on its potential use as a vector for immunization against other viruses, with a focus on developing less virulent strains than those used for vaccination against smallpox.

-Vaccinia virus is a large, complex, enveloped virus belonging to the poxvirus family.
-Poxviruses are unique among DNA viruses because they replicate only in the cytoplasm of the host cell, outside of the nucleus.
-Therefore, the large genome is required for encoding various enzymes and proteins involved in viral DNA replication and gene transcription.
-The close similarity of Vaccinia virus to smallpox virus led to its use as a vaccination to prevent smallpox.
-Vaccinia virus infection in healthy individuals is generally asymptomatic, or perhaps with a mild fever and rash.
+Vaccinia virus is a large, complex, enveloped virus, belonging to the Poxvirus family.
+Poxviruses are unique among DNA viruses, as they replicate only in the cytoplasm of the host cell, outside of the nucleus.
+Therefore, a large genome is required for encoding various enzymes and proteins involved in viral DNA replication and gene transcription.
+The close similarity of the Vaccinia virus to smallpox virus led to its use as a vaccination to prevent smallpox.
+Infection by Vaccinia in healthy individuals is generally asymptomatic, but may present with a mild fever and rash.
 It does, however, produce lasting immunity against other pox viruses, including smallpox.
-Vaccinia virus has therefore been used as a live vaccine against smallpox, and although now not widely used it remains in use for healthcare workers, the US military, and researchers working with pox viruses.
-The use of the vaccine is associated with very rare, but severe side-effects, primarily in immunocompromised individuals.
+Vaccinia virus has therefore been used as a live vaccine against smallpox, and although now not widely used, it remains in use for healthcare workers, the US military, and researchers working with pox viruses.
+The use of the vaccine is associated with very rare but severe side-effects, primarily in immunocompromised individuals.

 We offer recombinant Vaccinia virus B18R protein, which contains two Ig-like C2-type domains and one Ig-like V-type domain.
-Vaccinia virus B18R exists in a soluble and a membrane-bound form.
+Vaccinia virus B18R exists in a soluble and membrane-bound form.
 As a type I IFN receptor, B18R counteracts the antiviral effects of host IFN-alpha/beta.
-Also, B18R acts as a soluble IFN-alpha receptor and thus inhibits the interaction between host IFN-alpha and its receptor.
-B18R was recently identified to enable increased cell viability during RNA transfection protocols designed to convert human somatic donor cells into iPSCs.
+The B18R protein also acts as a soluble IFN-alpha receptor and thus, inhibits the interaction between host IFN-alpha and its receptor.
+B18R was recently shown to enable increased cell viability during RNA transfection protocols, designed to convert human somatic donor cells into iPSCs.